 - We understand family and friends come first and will never put pressure on you to leave a gift or tell us your plans. - We respect your privacy and will never ask you to share more than you want to.
-Anything you tell us will be treated in confidence. - We appreciate your priorities or circumstances might change in the future, and you may choose to take us out of your Will.
+Anything you tell us will be treated in confidence. - We appreciate your priorities or circumstances might change in the future, and you may choose to take us out of your Will. - We will use your gift wisely and in the best interests of veterans and their families. - We will treat the Executors of your Will with empathy and respect.

-- We promise to use your gift wisely and in the best interests of wounded veterans and their families. - We will treat your Executors with empathy and respect. - We are always here to help.
+We are always here to help.
 Call 01725 514965 or email legacies@helpforheroes.org.uk anytime you need us.